-The American Eskimo Dog is known for their beautiful white coat and incredible affection for their family.
+The American Eskimo Dog is known for its beautiful white coat and incredible affection for its family.
 They are also similar to Samoyeds in that they look like smaller versions of those big, white dogs, with no shortage of personality and love.

 This breed is a descendant of an ancient line of dogs going back roughly 6,000 years, though they’re also closely related to the more modern German Spitz.
 Their dense, fluffy, gorgeous coats make them a perfect choice for families who live in colder places.